ikmb/dragen-variant-calling/docs/usage.md

 #### Standard analysis

-If you are only interested in single VCFs per sample, you can leave the columns famID, PaternalID, MaternalID, Sex and Phenotype at their defaults.
+If you are only interested in single VCFs per sample, you can leave the columns famID, PaternalID, MaternalID, Sex and Phenotype at their defaults (see below for information on how to build the input sample sheet).

 #### Joint calling